-There are two stages to the Don’t Pass.
-The first stage is during the Comeout Roll, before the Point is established.
+Stage one is the Comeout Roll, before the Point is established.
 During the Comeout Roll the Don’t Pass Line wins when 2 or 3 are rolled.
 It loses if a 7 or Eleven are rolled, and if the 12 rolls it’s a push, it doesn’t win or lose.
 The Comeout Roll is where the casino makes its money on the Don’t Pass because once a Point is established the Don’t Pass has advantage over the house.
-12 pushes during the Comeout Roll so people can’t just bet the Pass and the Don’t Pass all night without winning or losing and expect to get a comp based on their play.

 The second stage is the Intermediate Roll, after the Point is established.
 During the Intermediate Roll the Don’t Pass is betting that the 7 will roll before the Point is rolled.
 If the 7 rolls before the Point the Don’t Pass wins.
 If the Point rolls before the 7 the Don’t Pass loses.